mongock/mongock/README.md

 }
 ```

-Notice that you shouldn't use the repository to write to Mongo, as it won't be covered by the lock.(this feature which allows you to use your own repositories freely in yout changeSet methods will be availble in future releases)
+>**Note:**  You shouldn't use the repository to write to Mongo, as it won't be covered by the lock.(this feature which allows you to use your own repositories freely in your
+changeSet methods will be available in future releases)

 ## Using Spring profiles
+This feature available for both Springs builders, SpringMongock and SpringBootMongock

 **mongock** accepts Spring's `org.springframework.context.annotation.Profile` annotation.
 If a change log or change set
 class is annotated  with `@Profile`, then it is activated for current application profiles.